 The racecourse job was a big one.
 Heavy work, the steel work was pulled on the site and I remember the crane driver said to me, ‘Tom, I’ve got something for you’.
 I went over and had a look and there were four fingers laying on the girder!

-One of the erectors had…..’cos on the bottom of the stanchion there was a big bate plate.
+On the bottom of the stanchion there was a big bate plate.
 An inch thick, a really big one.
 And he held his hand there when he undone the bolt and he just chopped his fingers off!
-Cos they couldn’t sew ‘em on.
+They couldn’t sew ‘em on.

 I had one accident.
 One accident on my way to London one morning.
 Which wasn’t my fault at all.
 I was going through a village, I can’t think of the village name, near Epping, A small car pulled out from the curb and I hit it.
 It was a little MG with an engine on the front of the radiator.